-Technical updates will be published each year to take account of emerging technologies relevant to the Subject content.
-Please refer to the updates page for this syllabus on the Cambridge website http://www.cie.org.uk/0984 for the relevant year of examination.
+Technical updates will be published each year to take account of emerging technologies relevant to the subject content.
+Please refer to the updates page for this syllabus on the Cambridge International website www.cambridgeinternational.org/0984 for the relevant year of examination.